 Collections Representative Jobs in USA with Visa Sponsorship

-Collections representatives can qualify for H-1B sponsorship when the role requires specialized accounting, finance, or business administration knowledge.
+Collections representatives can qualify for H-1B visa sponsorship when the role requires specialized accounting, finance, or business administration knowledge.
 Success depends on demonstrating that debt recovery and customer account management requires a bachelor's degree, not just collections experience.
 For detailed occupation requirements, see the O*NET profile.

 See All Collections Representative JobsOverview

-Showing 5 of 48+ collections representative jobs
+Showing 5 of 33+ Collections Representative jobs

 Have you applied for this role?